-A shining robe was handed to the sad youth and a little later the trees once more rustled in the stillness of the night.
+A shining robe was handed to the sad youth and a little later the now start a gain...

 Many, many years later; but time, of course, means but nought, a boy child was re-born and he grew to love the sea and he had about him a wistful wisdom.